 Add To Favorites

 Together, decorate one small snack tube with Crayola Model Magic.
-Use symbols for the common themes your team discovered about each other.
+Use symbols for the common themes team members discovered about each other.
 Mix colors if you like, or knead just a little for a marbled effect.
 Model Magic fresh from the pack sticks to itself.

 Place small rings of Model Magic between sections.
 Stack them on top of each other and press together to make one totem.
-In the oral tradition, explain your Team Totem to other teams in the class.
+In the oral tradition, explain Team Totem to other teams in the class.

 Add To Favorites